takefive.care

 One system.

-Take Five was born from lived experience — not a market analysis.
+Take Five was born from lived experience, not a market analysis.
 As five siblings coordinating care for aging parents, we lived the coordination chaos firsthand.
-The scattered texts, the missed handoffs, the one person carrying too much, the decisions made in crisis mode.
+The scattered texts, the missed handoffs, the one person carrying too much.

 #1